CRBasic Language Support Extension

 Document Outline Panel

-A color-coded tree view in the CRBasic sidebar that displays all symbols in your program at a glance:
+A color-coded tree view in the CRBasic sidebar that displays all declarations in your program grouped by kind with rich type metadata:

-- Click any symbol to navigate to its location in the file
+- Click any declaration to navigate to its source line (opens external files automatically)

 - Automatically refreshes as you edit